mithunprem/pacmansimulator/README.md

 Following are the valid commands that can be used in the application.
 `PLACE X,Y,DIRECTION` - To place the Pacman on the table at the position (X,Y) facing the DIRECTION specified.
 `MOVE` - To move the Pacman by one step in the direction it is currently facing.
-`LEFT` - To rotate the Pacman backward by 90 degress without changing it's position.
+`LEFT` - To rotate the Pacman counter clockwise by 90 degress without changing it's position.
-`RIGHT` - To rotate the Pacman forward by 90 degress without changing it's position.
+`RIGHT` - To rotate the Pacman clockwise by 90 degress without changing it's position.
 `REPORT` - To get the current X,Y and DIRECTION of the Pacman.
 `RESET` - To reset the Pacman's position and take it off the table.

 Successfully executed commands will be displayed in a list on the screen.
-When the user issues a REPORT command, the current position of the Pacman will be displayed above the commands list.
+When the user issues a REPORT command, the current position of the Pacman will be displayed above the executed commands list.

 ### Notes :
-- The origin (0,0) is be considered to be the SOUTH WEST most corner.
+- The origin (0,0) is considered to be the SOUTH WEST most corner.
 - The first valid command to the Pacman is a PLACE command, after that, any sequence of commands can be issued, in any order, including another PLACE command.
 The application will discard all commands in the sequence until a valid PLACE command has been executed.
 - A Pacman that is not on the table will ignore the MOVE, LEFT, RIGHT, REPORT and RESET commands.